perma-id/w3id.org/sumo/README.md

 # /sumo/

-The Suggested Upper Merged Ontology (SUMO) and its domain ontologies form the largest formal public ontology in existence today.
-They are being used for research and applications in search, linguistics and reasoning.
-SUMO is the only formal ontology that has been mapped to all of the WordNet lexicon.
-Sumo is maintained by https://www.ontologyportal.org
+The Suggested Upper Merged Ontology (SUMO) and its domain ontologies form the largest collective formal public ontology in existence today.
+It is being used for research and applications in search, linguistics, and reasoning.
+SUMO is the only formal ontology that has been mapped to the entire WordNet lexicon.
+Sumo is maintained by <https://www.ontologyportal.org>.

 ## Uses